-Programmes cater for between 20 to 30 people who work in teams of 5.
-Each team is supported by a manager from the client company who works with the team as a coach for the duration of the programme.
+Simulator programmes cater for 15 to 30 people, working in teams of 4 or 5.
+Ideally each team is supported by a manager from the client company, positioned as a coach for the duration of the programme.
 If the client does not have the management resources to support this team coaching then YA can provide qualified coaches.

-Level 2 “Making a Business Impact” This gets your customer facing staff to think about “the art of the possible”.
-It tests in a safe environment how creative and bold they can be given a specific business scenario.
+Level 2 “Making a Business Impact” : this gets your customer facing staff to think about “the art of the possible”, testing in a safe environment how creative and bold they can be given a specific business scenario.

-Use the Business Simulator to practice your relationship building, discovery, value identification and winning proposition development and presentation skills with experienced C-Suite industry executives.
+Use the Business Simulator to practice your relationship building, discovery, value identification, winning proposition development and presentation skills with experienced C-Suite industry executives.
 Get valuable feedback from them, then go out and increase your sales.

-Get honest, accurate, information on how your staff perform in having a business dialogue with C-Suite executives.
-Receive concrete data on how your team's sales approaches are received by CXO's in the real world.
+Get honest and accurate information on staff performance when having a business conversation with C-Suite executives.
+Receive concrete data on how your team's sales approaches are received by CxO's in the real world.

 See how your sales people in the field are turning corporate marketing messages into actual pitches and communicating brand values.
-How well have they understood and applied your brand values and business value propositions?
+Judge how well they have understood and applied your brand values and business value propositions.

-In many situations operational, architect, delivery or other support staff have access to C-Suite executives in their day to day activities.
-Are they prepared to have quality CXO conversations and maximise the opportunity for your business when they have airtime with your clients?
+Every day operational, architectural, delivery and other support staff have access to C-Suite executives in the course of their normal activities.
+How well prepared are they to have quality CxO conversations and maximise the opportunity for your business?

 The process behind the Business Simulator is aligned to any B2B sales process and simulates multiple meetings with a team of CXO’s representing the Board of one of our case study companies.
 The learning process for participants follows the Plan, Do, Check, Act Kaizen improvement methodology.